mhoangvslev/ArgosJS/README.md

 ## Development server

-Run `sh build.sh` on the first time.
-This will install modules and add few workarounds.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding